alejandropadillav1/ArcGIS-API-Javascript-Blazor/README.md

 # ArcGIS-API-Javascript-Blazor

-Interoperatibilidad de ArcGIS API Javascript - Esri con Microsoft Blazor.
+Interoperatibility ArcGIS API Javascript - Esri with Microsoft Blazor.

+Youtube video (Step to step) https://youtu.be/7OtKdhPuiqg (Only Spanish)